albill/albill.github.com/resources/xin-ming-mind-inscription.md

 ---
 ## 心銘 (Xin Ming / Hsin Ming) or Mind Inscription

-### By Founder of the Ox-Head School Niu-t'ou Fa-jung
+### By Founder of the Ox-Head School Niutou Farong

 ### Author of the Text